Purdue-SoCET/aihw-design-logs/Fall-2025/haejune-kwon/week12.md

 Still not able to understand clos fully.
 Will dig deeper into it

 ## Progress:
-- Did design review presenation on Tuesday.
+- Did a presenation on Tuesday.
 - Professor Anand found crossbar very interesting.
 - Sooraj suggested using something related to SRAM as a possible solution, but I did not understand this fully.
 I will have to talk to Akshath about this, because he seemed to like the idea very much.
 - Since clos can also be a good solution, I will do more research before talking to Akshath during the Sunday meeting, where I will discuss the better solution betweeen the two.